-Broad policies and goals related to the County's agricultural pursuits are identified in the Plan Prince George's 2035 Approved General Plan including the policy to "preserve and protect the Rural and Agricultural Area and conserve agricultural and forest resources on undeveloped land in the Priority Preservation Area."
-A spreadsheet documenting existing preserved agricultural lands is in Appendix H.
+Broad policies and goals related to the County's agricultural pursuits are identified in the Plan Prince George's 2035 Approved General Plan including the policy to "Preserve and protect the Rural and Agricultural Area.
+Conserve agricultural and forest resources on undeveloped land in the Priority Preservation Area."
+A spreadsheet documenting existing preserved agricultural lands is Appendix H.